-This manual was prepared by Baird AE on behalf of CropLife Canada to assist greenhouse growers in validating the integrity of closed loop chemigation systems.
+This manual was prepared by Baird AE on behalf of CropLife Canada to assist greenhouse operators in validating the integrity of closed loop chemigation systems.
 This water assessment protocol shall be used in conjunction with the Protected Agriculture Stewardship - National Auditable Standards (PAS) to mitigate risks associated with pesticide application in protected agriculture environments.
 This protocol is intended to be used by operators of closed-loop systems within Canada.

-The Protected Agriculture Stewardship National Auditable Standards version 1.0 was released in February 2022.
-As of January 1, 2024, all category 1 (closed-loop) greenhouses or protected agricultural operations, as defined in the National Auditable Standard, who wish to purchase greenhouse labelled crop protection products will need to be certified under the standard.
+The PAS National Auditable Standards version 2.0 was released in June 2023.
+As of June 30, 2024, all category 1 (closed-loop) greenhouses or protected agricultural operations, as defined in the National Auditable Standard, who wish to purchase PCP registered products labelled for greenhouse use will need to be certified under the mandatory aspects of the standard.

-By undertaking the water assessment to validate the integrity of chemigation system(s), growers shall:
+By undertaking the water assessment to validate the integrity of chemigation system(s), operators shall: